 So then John wrote the UC tenets below.
-Then UC became a FB page that you should go like right now.
-Then that page was liked by (as of this writing) 14,460 people.
+Then UC became a Facebook Page, which you should go like right now.
+Then that page was liked by over 14,000 people (as of July 2, 2016, it’s now 66,379 people).
 Then John and the folks who admin that page decided to start a group blog.
 Then Patheos was kind enough to offer to host that blog.
 And, well, now here we are, holding forth in our own little corner of the party.

 All right!
 Great chat!
 See ya’ next time around!
 Thanks for reading!
 Don’t forget to try the crab-cakes!

 Generally speaking (because do any two people anywhere believe the exact same things?) we here at UC hold that: